-You may be eligible for private duty nursing care under 1. in the table in this section if you have Medica coverage and are also enrolled in the Medical Assistance program.
+You may be eligible for private duty nursing care under 1 in the table in this section if you have Medica coverage and are also enrolled in the Medical Assistance program.
 This care may include up to 120 hours of communication and interpretation services provided by a private duty nurse or personal care assistant to a ventilator-dependent person during the time that person is in a licensed hospital.

-- In-network benefits apply to covered home health care services received from a network home health care agency. - Out-of-network benefits apply to covered home health care services received from a non-network home health care agency.
-In addition to the deductible described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy. - Important: Out-of-network benefits are not provided for home infusion therapy health care services.
-Home infusion therapy is covered only if provided by a network provider.
+- In-network benefits apply to covered home health care services received from a network home health care agency. - Out-of-network benefits apply to covered home health care services received from a nonnetwork home health care agency.
+In addition to the deductible described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills.

+Important: Out-of-network benefits are not provided for home health care services.
+Home health care services are covered only if ordered or prescribed by a physician and received from a network home health care agency.